Karapusa or Kara Sev is a deep-fried jar snack that is traditionally made during festivals in India.

 As rice is the staple food, even the snacks are mostly made with Rice flour.
 So our festivals are full of different savories and snacks made with Rice flour.

-For this week, it’s going to be deep fried Andhra Snacks.
-For day 1, it is going to be Kara Sev or Karapusa, I have already done one version of this Kara Sev for Indian Cooking Challenge.
-Today’s version is much simpler and was very easy to make.
+For this week, it's going to be deep-fried Andhra Snacks.
+For day 1, it is going to be Kara Sev or Karapusa, I have already done one version of this Kara Sev for the Indian Cooking Challenge.
+Today's version is much simpler and was very easy to make.

-Homemade Rice flour works out best for all these snacks, so we had about a kilo rice ground and kept ready for all the snacks that were made for this week.
-I also referred a couple of sites, books and discussed with Amma at length before finalizing and making it.
-So thanks to Harichandana, Pratibha and the cooking books that I have.
+Homemade Rice flour works out best for all these snacks, so we had about a kilo of rice ground and kept it ready for all the snacks that were made for this week.
+I also referred to a couple of sites, books, and discussed it with Amma at length before finalizing and making it.
+So thanks to Harichandana, Pratibha, and the cooking books that I have.

-It’s going to be another Indian State in Cooking 4 all Seasons with other type of Tea Time Snack, so check it out.
+It's going to be another Indian State in Cooking 4 all Seasons with another type of Tea Time Snack, so check it out.